mortza-mansory/libfux/README.md

 No More Crashes: We fixed a major bug that caused the app to crash when showing a SnackBar for the second time.
 The state management system is now much safer.

 Improved Reliability: Several other compiler and runtime errors have been fixed.
 The library is now more stable and reliable.

+Example: The main.cpp is your example only put it on your visual studio, config the SDL lib and enjoy power of simplify.

 Creator: Morteza Mansory
 Current Version: 0.28.2 { Currently In Dev }